-Access to six months of bi-weekly online group mentor sessions with Michael Shikashio CDBC.
+Lifetime access to bi-weekly online group mentor sessions with Michael Shikashio CDBC.
 Each session will focus on a specific type of aggression case.

 Access to a private Facebook community where you can discuss your own cases and join a community of like-minded professionals working with aggression.

 A certificate of completion and logo to demonstrate and market your knowledge about working with aggression in dogs.

 30 CEUs for CPDT-KAs; 30 CEUs for CBCC-KAs, 30 CEUs for KPA; and 35 CEUs IAABC; 32 CEUs for PPAB; 28 CE Points for PPG Australia; 19 CEUs for IATCB; Approved provider of content for CAWA examination specifications